freaktechnik/twitchbots/README.md

 All TypeCrawlers currently rely on the type ID.
 This means your DeepBots have to have id 22, ModBots 28 and Pajbots 44.
 I hope to fix this in the future.

-#### Submissions

-Submissions may fail if you do not have an attached piwik instance.
-The code is currently not very well optimized toward a dynamic piwik instance or omitting it.

 ### Run tests

 After installing Composer you can run the unit tests: